Tags: evolution/and development; evolution/inheritance; evolution/and mutations; gene/as difference-maker; holism

 If a change in a trait as a solution to one problem changes the organism’s relation to other problems of the environment, it becomes impossible to carry out the analysis part by part, and we are left in the hopeless position of seeing the whole organism as being adapted to the whole environment (Lewontin 1978).

 It seems that the very idea of holism is so alien to biologists that the attempt to think it is aborted before it gets very far.
-This is all the more odd given that many of those repelled by the idea of holism in general are also (and with justification) enamored of the inescapably holistic idea of phenotypic plasticity — the individual organism’s ability to alter itself in order to adapt to a particular environment.
+This is all the more odd given that some of those discouraged by the idea of holism in general are also (and with justification) enamored of the inescapably holistic idea of phenotypic plasticity — the individual organism’s ability to alter itself in order to adapt to a particular environment.
 If organisms are phenotypically plastic, then their different internal systems — for example, those involved in bone growth, muscle growth, and nerve growth — must be tightly integrated, so that they can respond adaptively and mutually to changes in each other.
 “Phenotypic plasticity”, we read in one enthusiastic author, “pre-adapts lineages to evolutionary change, by connecting the development of distinct organ systems”:

 Limb development requires simultaneous and co-ordinated development in other organs and tissue systems: cartilage, muscle tissue and attachment points, innervation of soft tissues; circulatory connections to tissues and bone marrow.
 If bone structure or muscle mass is plastic, responding to signals from the environment, co-ordinated systems must be plastic too, responding to signals from the systems developing with them … This same sensitivity of integration to the contingencies of development will make functional integration possible in the face of genetically-caused changes in crucial organ systems.